SECA: Semantically Equivalent and Coherent Attacks for Eliciting LLM Hallucinations: Additional Experimental Setups

 \myparagraph{Perplexity} We concatenate all attack prompts and calculate $\text{PPL}(\cdot)$ over a sliding window.
 More technical details of the sliding window design can be found at~\url{https://huggingface.co/docs/transformers/en/perplexity}.
 For the evaluation of coherence, values of $v_{\text{C}}$ exceeding 100 typically suggest that the prompt lacks meaningful semantic content.

-\myparagraph{SECA setting} For SECA, we set the hyperparameters as follows: $M=3$, $N=3$, \texttt{max\_iteration}=30, and \texttt{termination\_threshold} = 1.0.
+\myparagraph{SECA Setting} For SECA, we set the hyperparameters as follows: $M=3$, $N=3$, \texttt{max\_iteration}=30, and \texttt{termination\_threshold} = 1.0.

-\myparagraph{GCG setting} GCG~\citep{zou_universal_2023} performs token-level optimization to elicit arbitrary target token sequences from LLMs.
+\myparagraph{GCG Setting} GCG~\citep{zou_universal_2023} performs token-level optimization to elicit arbitrary target token sequences from LLMs.
 We adopt the encapsulated, full-featured implementation provided at~\url{https://github.com/GraySwanAI/nanoGCG}.
 Since GCG assumes white-box access and we impose GPU memory constraints across all baselines, only Llama-3-3B/8B and Qwen-2.5-7B are feasible targets for GCG-based attacks.
-Due to GCG’s lower efficiency compared to SECA, we evaluate it on a separate MMLU subset consisting of 218 samples to reduce computational overhead.
+Due to GCG’s lower efficiency compared to SECA, we evaluate both GCG and SECA on separate MMLU subsets of 218 samples to reduce computational overhead during the comparison.
 The hyperparameters used in GCG are: \texttt{num\_steps} = 300, \texttt{search\_width} = 32, and \texttt{batch\_size} = 32.
 All other unspecified hyperparameters follow the defaults from~\url{https://github.com/GraySwanAI/nanoGCG/tree/v0.3.0-release}.

-\myparagraph{Target LLMs setting} The key hyperparameters for all target LLMs are: $\texttt{top\_p} = 1.0$ and $\texttt{temperature} = 1.0$.
+\myparagraph{Target LLMs Setting} The key hyperparameters for all target LLMs are: $\texttt{top\_p} = 1.0$ and $\texttt{temperature} = 1.0$.
 To ensure reproducibility, we set $\texttt{seed}=42$.

-\section{Full results for~\autoref{fig:seca_analysis}}
+\section{Full Results for~\autoref{fig:asr_mmlu_subjects}}

-We provide detailed results corresponding to~\autoref{fig:seca_analysis}, extended to different values of the \textit{Best-of-K Attack Success Rate} with $K\in\Brac{30,10,1}$. \autoref{tab:full_raw} reports the full ASR@30/10/1 results for raw prompts, while \autoref{tab:full_seca} presents the corresponding results for SECA prompts.
+We provide detailed results corresponding to~\autoref{fig:asr_mmlu_subjects}, extended to different values of the \textit{Best-of-K Attack Success Rate} with $K\in\Brac{30,10,1}$. \autoref{tab:full_raw} reports the full ASR@30/10/1 results for raw prompts, while \autoref{tab:full_seca} presents the corresponding results for SECA prompts.
 Across all settings, SECA consistently outperforms raw prompts when targeting different LLMs.
 Moreover, increasing the number of trials $K$ naturally improves ASR; however, SECA still yields substantial improvements over raw even under limited trial budgets.
 Finally, \autoref{tab:full_obj_diff} shows that SECA significantly increases the objective compared to raw prompts.

 \phantom{ }

 \phantom{ }

 \phantom{ }